ministryofjustice/opg-lpa/service-front/content/guidance/Process_How to register the LPA.md

 5. Post the following things to OPG in one envelope:
     * the signed LPA, including any continuation sheets
     * the ‘fee remissions and exemption form’ and any proof needed, if you’re applying to pay a reduced or no fee
-    * a cheque, if you haven’t paid the fee online
+    * a cheque, if you have not paid the fee online

 OPG’s address is on the information sheets downloaded with your LPA.